Building energy modeling for your classroom: Sketchbox as a teaching tool

 Join us to learn about Sketchbox, a powerful and free energy modeling tool that can help students understand and analyze the impacts of energy efficiency technologies in buildings.

-This virtual on-demand workshop will introduce you to a user-friendly energy modeling tool developed by Slipstream.
+Our free, on-demand virtual workshops will introduce educators to a user-friendly energy modeling tool developed by Slipstream.
 Sketchbox is available at no cost to schools, can run from a Chromebook, and uses a web interface so no downloads are needed.

 About the virtual workshop

-The workshop provides comprehensive lessons covering model inputs and reports, as well as a guide to working with building energy codes.
+The on-demand workshops provides comprehensive lessons covering model inputs and reports, as well as a guide to working with building energy codes.
 We also explore lessons in building setpoints and controls.

 Whether you're teaching courses related to construction, HVAC, sustainability, math, physics, science, or computer science, Sketchbox can enhance your teaching toolkit by a real example of how building designers use energy modeling to plan better, more sustainable buildings.

-Equip your students with skills to build energy models and make a positive impact on a building's energy efficiency.
+Equip your students with skills to build energy models and positively impact a building's energy efficiency.

 Sketchbox project design